Mushood/wholesale/readme.md

 - Blogging with image,published scope (50%) - Missing views and policies (user dependent)
 - User management(50%)  with Roles (Admin, Wholesaler, Client)
 - Image management(50%)
+- Internationalization (Currency / Language / Country)

 ## Features in progress
-- Internationalization (Currency / Language)
+- Categorisation / Tagging of products

 ## The architecture
 - The admin front end interface will be developed using Vue JS.